Rivalz-ai/ADCS-docs/MultipleInputV4.md

 `params` Contains multiple key-value pairs that will be used as inputs for entities in the adapter.
   - Example: `{"coinName":"Btc", "aggressiveness":"high"}`

-# How to figure out what params to provide?
+# How to figure out what params to provide to the IR

 1. In the playground
 - We will provide a playground for each adaptor.
 In each playground, you can see all needed parameters.